Land Conservation and Stewardship

 Effective hillside stewardship balances healthy plant communities and soils with the landowner’s goals for long-term land management.
 When landowners can slow and sink water into the land, this physical process provides a variety of benefits, including reduced erosion, increased soil moisture and grass production, flood mitigation, groundwater replenishment, habitat enhancement, and increasing the flow of spring-fed creeks.
 Used in concert with long-term management, these site-specific structures can be quite effective.
 This guide provides a few simple methods and additional resources for landowners looking to improve our stewardship of hillside land across the Hill Country.

-Download HCA’s resource “Hillside Stewardship: Reducing Erosion, Establishing Vegetation & Enhancing Water Catchment”
+Download HCA’s resource “Hillside Stewardship: Methods for Reducing Erosion, Establishing Vegetation & Enhancing Water Catchment”

 Recent Land Stewardship and Conservation News